lukasbuenger/immutable-treeutils/README.md

 ### Tree mutation

-[TreeUtils](#TreeUtils) doesn't provide mutation helpers, because IMHO the varietiy of use cases and implementations ist just too huge to spec a sensible API for that kind of thing.
+[TreeUtils](#TreeUtils) doesn't provide mutation helpers, because IMHO the variety of use cases and implementations is just too huge to spec a sensible API for that kind of thing.
 However, simple mutation functions can easily be implemented.
 An insert function could look something like this:
 ```js
 function insert(state, newNode, parentId, index) {
 	return state.updateIn(